A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Application to supervised image deconvolution

 The results reported in \Cref{tab:results_serial} show that the estimators formed with the proposed approach have higher quality metrics compared to the method proposed in~\cite{Vono2019icassp}.
 In addition, the computing time required by the proposed sampler is between 1.5 and 2 times smaller than~\cite{Vono2019icassp}.
 This discrepancy comes from the difference in the splitting strategies considered by the two methods.
 In particular, the splitting approach proposed in~\cite{Vono2019icassp} requires the evaluation of the proximal operator of the TV norm, obtained as the output of an iterative optimization algorithm.
-The difference in splitting can also affect the quality of the resulting AXDA approximation, as can be observed by the difference in quality of the estimator produced.
-The MMSE estimator reported in \Cref{fig:results:peppers30} for \cite{Vono2019icassp} appears much smoother compared to the proposed algorithm for the same value of the regularization parameter $\kappa$.
+The difference in splitting can also affect the quality of the resulting AXDA approximation, as can be seen in the difference in quality of the estimators.
+The MMSE estimator reported in \Cref{fig:results:peppers30} for \cite{Vono2019icassp} appears much smoother compared to the proposed algorithm for the same regularization parameter $\kappa$.
 Note that the uncertainty level of the proposed approach is slightly lower and appears more diffuse than~\cite{Vono2019icassp}.